 Paul was appointed a Director in August 2015.
 He worked in the information technology industry for 28 years and has broad experience in hardware, services and software.
 He has previously held the positions of Vice President and Managing Director of Hewlett-Packard South Pacific plus Vice President and Managing Director of Compaq South Pacific.
 From 2001 to 2012, Paul was a member of the International CEO Forum (Australia) and served as a Director of the Australian Information Industry Association (AIIA) from 2002 to 2011.
-Mr Brandling was a Director of Amcom Telecommunications Limited until its recent acquisition and is currently a Director of Vocus Communications Limited.
+Mr Brandling was a Director of Amcom Telecommunications Limited until its acquisition and was a Director of Vocus Communications Limited until February 2016.
+He is currently a Director of cyber security specialist Tesserent Limited.
+Paul's current term will expire no later than the close of the 2018 Annual General Meeting.
 Listed companies directorships held in the past three years other than listed above: None.
-Age: 57 years.
+Age: 58 years.